maine lockdowns

 The First Lockdowns

-We moved up to Maine from southern New England during the beginning of covid.
-Looking at houses for sale we had to wear masks with foot coverings and gloves.
-There were cameras set up by the realtors or home owners in the houses.
+We moved to Maine from southern New England at the beginning of COVID-19.
+When looking at houses for sale, we had to wear masks, foot coverings, and gloves.
+The realtors or homeowners set up cameras in the houses.

 It was a crazy time.
 We were the only ones on the highway driving up on the weekend.

-However, many locals laughed at the idea of lockdowns during that first year here in Maine.
-They said they always stood 6 feet apart from others as it was a rural area with few people around.
+However, many locals laughed at the idea of lockdowns during that first year in Maine.
+They said they always stood 6 feet apart from others, as it was a rural area with few people around.
 They felt no need to lockdown.

 But as time went on, the fear began to set in.
-Entering the next year, more people work masks and my husband got chased in the local grocery store to put on a mask or the manager would call the police.
+In the next year, more people were wearing masks at work, and my husband got chased in the local grocery store to put on a mask, or the manager would call the police.

 We ended up leaving the store that night without making any purchases.
 However, we understand they were just doing their job.